ibm-cloud-docs/hpc-ibm-spectrumlsf/bastion-node.md

 * The environment uses LDAP-based authentication.

 For instance, if a Spectrum Scale Storage cluster is already deployed and configured.
-The solution is associated with a bastion node, users can repurpose this bastion node to manage and access the LSF cluster nodes.
+The solution is associated with a bastion node already, users can repurpose this bastion node to manage and access the LSF cluster nodes.
 This provides a single, secure access point for both solutions.

 To configure and use an existing bastion node, users must provide the following details:

-* `bastion_instance_name`: The hostname of the pre-configured bastion node.
+* `existing_bastion_instance_name`: The hostname of the pre-configured bastion node.

-* `bastion_instance_public_ip`: The public IP address of the bastion node.
+* `existing_bastion_instance_public_ip`: The public IP address of the bastion node.

-* `bastion_security_group_id`: The security group associated with the bastion node.
+* `existing_bastion_security_group_id`: The security group associated with the bastion node.
 This ensures that the security group for the LSF cluster nodes allows traffic from the bastion node.
+    Failing to provide a correct security ID or leaving the value as empty, the deployments will fail.
+    {: note}

-* `bastion_ssh_private_key`: The private SSH key (for example, id_rsa) used during the initial creation of the bastion node.
+* `existing_bastion_ssh_private_key`: The private SSH key (for example, id_rsa) used during the initial creation of the bastion node.
 This key is required for validation and for running remote operations during the cluster setup process.
+For more information, see [Getting started with SSH keys](https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys&interface=ui).

 By providing these details, the LSF cluster can be configured to use the existing bastion node, enabling secure access and efficient management.